 1. What exactly is a threat?

 A threat is a declaration or sign of potential harm, danger, or trouble.
-It can be spoken, written, implied, or environmental.
+It can be spoken, written, implied, or shown through actions or circumstances.

 No. Threats can be physical, emotional, legal, environmental, or social.
-For example, a competitor in business can be seen as a threat.
+For instance, pressure at work or a contract warning can also function as a threat depending on how it’s intended and understood.

 3. Can “threat” be used metaphorically?

 Yes.
-You can use “threat” metaphorically to describe risks to abstract things, like reputations, success, or peace of mind.
+You can use “threat” metaphorically to describe risks to abstract things, such as reputations, financial stability, peace of mind, or long-term goals.

 4. What’s the difference between a threat and a risk?

-A threat is often more intentional or immediate, while a risk is the chance or probability that something bad might happen.
+A threat typically suggests intention or a more immediate, directed danger, while a risk describes the chance or probability that something bad might happen.
+In practice, people sometimes use the words interchangeably, but they carry different shades of meaning.